 Methods

-Multiple attribute set/get
+Attribute set/get

-Guideline: Provide a single get() and set() method per JavaScript class, and pass the attributes (and values) to be get (or set) to that method.
-Allow multiple parameters to be set with one call by putting parameters in one JSON object, and allow multiple selected parameters to be retrieved using ‘get’ with one call by putting attributes in one JSON object.

-Rationale: This provides flexibility to get as many parameters as the application needs while minimizing the amount of JavaScript calls, optimizing performance.

-Rationale: This allows a consistent way of treating unsupplied or “optional” values.
-Unsupplied/unsupported values simply are not returned in the JSON object.
-An alternative way to handle unsupported attributes would be to provide a “getSupported” call.
-This was considered and rejected in favor of the listed proposal.
-Using a separate call would force a perfectly proper application to call getSupported for each vehicle API that it uses.
-This must happen either at application startup or prior to each API call.
-Either way has the possibility of misidentifying an API as supported if the function was not queried at startup, or if the function is not properly tested by the developer before every usage.
-Making application code handle unsupplied values along with any other return values ensures that optional values can always be tested inline, as well as eliminates the overhead of additional setup calls.

-Rationale: This allows for straightforward extension of the API, by adding new attributes to the JSON list.
-If an automaker wants to add attributes that do not currently exist, they can be accessed through a consistent mechanism that is orthogonal to the existing structure.
-This makes it easier to transition from manufacturer-specific additions into a future update to the specification.

 Guideline: Additional attributes cannot be added in an implementation when the attribute in question is already present in the API specification, unless the new attribute is an alternative view and the W3C conformant attribute is already provided.

 Rationale: Applications should be able to rely on features being provided in a consistent way.
 Although optional attributes give the automaker flexibility to not supply attributes that are absent, unknown, or unallowed for a particular vehicle, an optional attribute mechanism should not be abused to avoid compliance with the specification.
 For example—if the specification calls for fuelLevel as a percentage, the implementer cannot remove fuelLevel while providing fuelInLitres, although the implementer could choose to supply both fuelLevel (in the spec) and fuelInLitres (additional extension).
 An application must be able to rely on attribute consistency for adherence to specification to have value.